-People and Culture Committee Date: 29/05/2025
+Assurance People and Culture Committee Date: 29/05/2025 report:

-Trust Board Date of 15/05/2025

-Presented Anne Rainsberry, Non-Prepared Anne Rainsberry, Nonof People and Culture

-Executive Director, Chair of Executive Director, Chair by: by: People and Culture Committee
+Summary report to: Trust Board Date of meeting: 15/05/2025 Presented by: Anne Rainsberry, Non- Executive Director, Chair of People and Culture Committee Prepared by: Anne Rainsberry, Non- Executive Director, Chair of People and Culture Committee

-Committee

-Matters for escalation:

-Other matters considered:

-DIRECTORATE PERFORMANCE

-The Committee noted the following:

-- The recruitment pipeline remains strong with all areas on track to meet or exceed plan. - The 12 monthly turnover has increased for two months in a row and is now 9% and the stability rate at 92%.
+Other matters considered: DIRECTORATE PERFORMANCE The Committee noted the following: The recruitment pipeline remains strong with all areas on track to meet or exceed plan.
+The 12 monthly turnover has increased for two months in a row and is now 9% and the stability rate at 92%.
 Whilst front line services remain low at 6% turnover in 999 and 111 call handling have been rising - 20% and 32% respectively.
-Whilst higher turnover is always expected in these services this is now being reviewed to consider any emerging themes. - The Supporting Attendance Plan is being overseen by a revised cross-directorate group which is focussed on identifying and implementing initiatives to prevent or minimise sickness absence.
-The sickness dashboard, supporting absence policy and onboarding of the GP service pilot remain in development - The changes to scheduling and the move to the local delivery model has been completed.
+Whilst higher turnover is always expected in these services this is now being reviewed to consider any emerging themes.
+The Supporting Attendance Plan is being overseen by a revised cross-directorate group which is focussed on identifying and implementing initiatives to prevent or minimise sickness absence.
+The sickness dashboard, supporting absence policy and onboarding of the GP service pilot remain in development The changes to scheduling and the move to the local delivery model has been completed.